My Quotes: A New Revenue Source for a Lab Supply Marketplace

 For customers: Ease of use, efficiency, better workflow

-For ZAGENO: Time-saving, stickiness increase
+For ZAGENO: Time-saving, increase in stickiness

 We rolled My Quotes out to Beta customers first, where we received overwhelming positive feedback about the design, calling it “easy to use” and “logical”.